MNgremmadji/Spark/README.md

 This repository contains notebook that I made when I learned Spark.
-I followed Youssef Sebiat's courses given at the Université Paris Saclay for a Master in data science.
+Course website is https://ysebiat.github.io/spark-course/.
 I used Databrick to make these notebooks.